nitindermohan/oak-new-docs/content/docs/concepts/oakestra-extensions/hooks.md

 ## Benefits of Hooks
 Hooks in Oakestra improve modularity by decoupling services, promoting a more dynamic and flexible system architecture.
 Some key benefits include:
 - **Reduced Coupling**: Hooks allow components to interact without direct dependencies, enabling a cleaner architecture.
 For instance, the Root Network can receive deployment notifications without hard-coded calls from the System Manager.
-- **Dynamic Reactivity**: Hooks enable services to adapt dynamically based on life-cycle changes, maintaining an up-to-date environment.
+- **Dynamic Reactivity**: Hooks enable services to adapt dynamically based on lifecycle changes, maintaining an up-to-date environment.
 - **Improved System Flow**: By offering asynchronous and synchronous modes, Hooks provide a flexible mechanism that suits both immediate and non-blocking response needs, enhancing system performance and modularity.